reasonwithoutrestraint/site/Original/Metaethical Overview.md

     - Components:
         - A minimalist conception of what is necessary for truth-aptness.
         - A sentence is truth-apt if they are conditions when it can be asserted.
-        - There are conditions when it can be asserted based on the grammatical rules of the language,
+        - There are conditions when it can be asserted based on the grammatical rules of the language.
+        - Normative judgments are not expressive of beliefs (they do not describe any normative facts, entities, properties or relations).
+    - Varieties:
+        - *Assertoric Nondescriptivism*: Minimalist theory of truth.
+A staatement is truth-apt merely if there are standards where the statement can be asserted appropriately or not, e.g. a grammatical structure, accurate expression of the speaker's attitudes, etc.
+        - *Pragmatism*: TBD
+        - *Constructivism*: Coherence theory of truth.
+Normative truth is constructed by our normative judgments.
+Thus, normative judgments can be true or false with reference to other normative judgments.
+Normative judgments express a world-to-mind fit attitude - but an attitude of *valuing* rather than *desiring*.
+Valuing something has constituitive features other than mere *desiring*.
     - Pros:
         - Other non-descriptive truth-apt linguistic domains: modality, probability, causation.
     - Con: